2200092/CS220AU-DP-2022/README.md

 ### in week 5
 - Watch the video on how to upload and embed images in markdown files using a browser.
 - See the examples of the V&R map from previous years to get ideas and start my own.
+- Summarising the most important information on digital identities and existential risks